Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

 5. ## Target Finding

-In this section, a stand alone verison of NAO target finding function will be explained which will have the same application to the overall full code.
-Addtionally, for this code, the target has been set to a green board with 40 cm width.
+In this section, NAO's target finding function will be explained.
+For this code, the target has been set to a green board with 40 cm width.
 By using Opencv library, this code uses HSV values to retrieve the target from NAO's camera.

-This can be seen in `target_finding.py`
+A stand alone verison can be seen in `target_finding.py`

 At first NAO subscribes to the camera by subscribing to ALVideoDevice which need NAO's IP and Port:
 ```py